Dare-Share-Care/exam-repo/README.md

 ![Usecase Diagram](diagrams/usecase.png)

 ## Docker
 These are the docker containers on the MTOGO platform.
+As a container orchestrator, we use docker compose.
+Our `docker-compose.yml` file can be found [here](docker-compose.yml):

 ![Docker One](images/docker1.jpg)

 ![Docker Two](images/docker2.png)

 ![Docker Three](images/docker3.png)